The Five Reasons Your Sponsors Ignore Your E-mails

 You Try to Make the Sale

-If you sell sponsorship for a living, you’ve had this dream – we all have: you write 10 emails, get 10 responses, all yes with cash in hand.
+If you sell sponsorship for a living, you’ve had this dream – we all have: you write 10 emails, with attached sponsorship packages, get 10 responses, all yes with cash in hand.

 A nice dream…but a dream nonetheless!